smcolash/retroblinken/README.md

 The memory is initialized on power-up to a repeatable but chaotic sequence of bytes.
 Once initialized, two short test programs are written to memory, one at 0x0000 and the other at 0x0100.
-These test programs are taken from page 35 of the original [IMSAI 8080 user manual](http://dunfield.classiccmp.org/imsai/imsai.pdf).
+These test programs are based on code shown on page 35 of the original
+[IMSAI 8080 user manual](http://dunfield.classiccmp.org/imsai/imsai.pdf).

 ```